hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

     </figcaption>
 </figure>

-The general formulation of skip connection that we provided earlier, captures the idea of skip connections very well.
+The general formulation of skip connections that we provided earlier, captures the idea of skip connections very well.
 As you might have expected, however, there are plenty of variations on the exact formulation (a few of which are illustrated in figure&nbsp;[3](#fig_skip)).
 Strictly speaking, even [He et al., (2016a)](#he16resnet) do not strictly adhere to their own formulation because they use an activation function on what we denoted as $\boldsymbol{y}$ ([He et al., 2016](#he16preresnet)).
-E.g., in DenseNet ([G. Huang et al., 2017](#huang17densenet)), the outputs of the skip and residual connections is concatenated instead of aggregated by means of a sum.
+E.g., in DenseNet ([G. Huang et al., 2017](#huang17densenet)), the outputs of the skip and residual connections are concatenated instead of aggregated by means of a sum.
 This retains more of the information for subsequent layers.
-Other variants of skip-connections make use of masks to select which information is passed on.
+Other variants of skip connections make use of masks to select which information is passed on.
 Highway networks ([Srivasta et al., 2015](#srivasta15highway)) make use of a gating mechanism similar to that in Long Short-Term Memory (LSTM) ([Hochreiter et al., 1997](#hochreiter97lstm)).
 These gates enable the network to learn how information from the skip connection is to be combined with that of the residual branch.
 Similarly, transformers ([Vaswani et al., 2017](#vaswani17attention)) could be interpreted as highway networks without a residual connection.